baites/baites.github.io/_posts/2030-01-15-longest-palindromic-substring.md

 ## String hashing and palindromes

 This blog started after I came up with a way of using string hashing to solve Longest palindromic substring problem[^1] from leetcode[^2].
-I studied the relationship between hashing and palindrome due to the fact I found no reference in any of my algorithmic books.
-However, as I was researching this relationship, I found out that using hashing for detecting palindromic strings is a relatively well know tool used in competitive coding, as I will be showing in the references thought this post.
+I studied the use of hashing to detect palindrome because I found no reference in any of algorithmic books.
+However, eventually I found out that detecting palindromic strings with hashing is a relatively well know tool used in competitive coding, as I will be referring throughout this post.

-In this blog post I will show everything I know about hashing string with polyhash, its properties, and its relationship with palindromes.
+In this blog post I discuss hwo to hash string with polyhash, its properties, and its relationship with palindromes.
 I will also give basic steps to solve the following problem as example of the power of this tool:

 * Longest palindromic substring (a medium-difficult problem from leetcode[^2]).
 * Shortest palindrome (a hard-difficult problem from leetcode[^3]).